Canonical correlation analysis of stochastic trends via functional approximation: Proofs

 by Lemma \tref{lem_asympt_T_BEP}(ii), for fixed $K\geq p$ and $T\toinf$, one has that $M_{dd}\conv I_K$ and by Lemma \tref{lem_asympt_K}(ii), for $K\toinf$, $ K^{-1}\int \rd W\varphi_{K}'\int \varphi_{K}\rd W'\convas\Omega. $ Combining these results, one finds that

 Because $\Omega$ is non-stochastic, the last convergence is also in probability.
-By the super-consistency result in Theorem \tref{theorem_cons_psi}, the same is achieved if $\wh\psi^{(j)}$ and $\wh\beta^{(j)}$ are used instead of $\psi$ and $\beta$. \end{mproof}
+By the super-consistency result in Theorem \tref{lem_cons_psi}, the same is achieved if $\wh\psi^{(j)}$ and $\wh\beta^{(j)}$ are used instead of $\psi$ and $\beta$, $j=1,2$. \end{mproof}

 \begin{mproof}{\textit{Proof of Theorem \tref{theorem_inf_psi}.}} Direct consequence of Theorem \tref{theorem_asy_distr_psi}, Remark \tref{rem_mixed_gauss} and Theorem \tref{theorem_Xihat_cons}. \end{mproof}